 This pasta salad is great to serve a crowd, and leftovers will hold up for a few days!

 Cold pasta salad with Italian dressing is one of the dishes I make year-round.
-It makes a good side to feed a little crowd.
-But because it's even better the next day, it's perfect for lunch-prep.
+Like any good pasta salad–our Greek-style pasta salad included–it's the perfect side to feed a little crowd or for lunch prep: you can make it in advance and it only gets better the next day.

 What kind of pasta is good for pasta salad?